 We’ve met with the work of Lawrence Abu Hamdan before, on the occasion of Berlin ART Week 2018 at DAADgalerie, a German foreign exchange student programme with a branch in contemporary arts.
 Back then, it was a group show and his contribution all about walls and sound, it was memorable.
-Today’s solo is rather small, and the best part stands at the beginning: A series of works under the title Disputed Utterance, that - not without dark humour - inquires into the misgivings of spoken language.
+Today’s solo is rather small, and the best part stands at the beginning: A series of works under the title Disputed Utterance, that - not without a pinch of dark humour - inquires into the misgivings of spoken language.
 The artist has collected examples of misunderstandings that became the all-decisive factor in criminal cases, for example, we – well, not quite: hear, but: learn of a doctor in the US who stood accused of telling a drug user, he might as well “inject those pills” (after grinding them, supposedly).
-He was acquitted because of his strong Greek accent that caused him to never pronounce the “t” in “can’t”, and his claims to have stated: “You can’t inject those.”
+He was acquitted because of his strong Greek accent that caused him to never pronounce the “t” in “can’t”, and his claim to have stated: “You can’t inject those.”
 Doubts remained.
 Or the tragic case of a Dutch tourist and her fatal accident at a bungee jump in Spain, when she misinterpreted the exclamation “No jump!” for “Now jump!”.
 The bungee instructor “only pleaded guilty to a poor command of English”, yet was convicted of manslaughter nevertheless.
-Or, thirdly, an emergency call in London that left the operator with the understanding of just a single word: “Murder” (presumably not “of crows”).
+Or, thirdly, an emergency call in London that left the operator with the understanding of a single word: “Murder” (presumably not “of crows”).
 On arrival at the caller’s home, police found an elderly woman who, as it eventually turned out, had died from natural causes - but did she not imply wrongdoings in her last moments?
 The case was closed when linguistic experts concluded, the French born “victim” bowed out with a four letter word in her mother tongue – or in French, it’s actually five: “m-e-r-d-e”.
 As a Scottish person might comment: “Naebody modderd ‘ir!”
-Lawrence Abu Hamdan adds a different example of Caledonian pronunciation, evolving around a presumed Glaswegian gangster and the question whether “thrrrnie windae” translates to ”through Ernie’s window”, or “through Ronnie’s window”...
+Lawrence Abu Hamdan adds a different example of Caledonian dialect, evolving around a presumed Glaswegian gangster and the question whether “thrrrnie windae” translates to ”through Ernie’s window”, or “through Ronnie’s window”...
 Ultimately, Ernie was proven guilty.

 Even politics step in: President Trump correcting – or: changing – “would” to “wouldn’t” in a quote about Russian interference in the elections.
 “I have [seen? the word is missing in Abu Hamdan’s work, and it seems an involuntarily omission – or is it?; could be “met” or “spoken to” as well] President Putin, he just said, it’s not Russia, I don’t see any reason, why it would/n’t be.”
 For this one at least, we can be sure of its authenticity, for the rest, we need to trust the artist’s word, something you’d better avoid in general – but of course, it wouldn’t matter much, had Abu Hamdan imagined some events instead of spending hours perusing legal case studies.